DeisData/deisdata.github.io/shell/alter-dir/index.md

 layout: shell
 ---

-# Session 2: Working with files and directories
+# Altering files and directories

 ## Questions of the day:
 - How can I create, copy, and delete files and directories?